spencerfliao/notes/content/Quotes format test.md

 #### 1: The World Before Brains

 The fungal strategy was, by some measures, more successful than the animals’—by biomass, there is about six times more fungus on Earth than animals.
-But as we will continually see, it is usually the worse strategy, the harder strategy, from which innovation emerges. – Page 45
+But as we will continually see, it is usually the worse strategy, the harder strategy, from which innovation emerges.
+(Page 45)
 ___
 Active killing was, of course, not new; the first eukaryotes had long ago invented a strategy—phagotrophy—for killing life.
 But this worked only on level-one (single-cellular) life; level-two multicellular blobs were far too big to engulf into a single cell.
 And so early animals evolved internal digestion as a strategy for eating level-two life.
-– Page 46
+(Page 46)
 ___
-These features of neurons—all-or-nothing spikes, rate coding, adaptation, and chemical synapses with excitatory and inhibitory neurotransmitters—are universal across all animals, – Page 58
+These features of neurons—all-or-nothing spikes, rate coding, adaptation, and chemical synapses with excitatory and inhibitory neurotransmitters—are universal across all animals, (Page 58)
 ___
 The fungal strategy was, by some measures, more successful than the animals’—by biomass, there is about six times more fungus on Earth than animals.
 But as we will continually see, it is usually the worse strategy, the harder strategy, from which innovation emerges. – Page 45
 ___
 Active killing was, of course, not new; the first eukaryotes had long ago invented a strategy—phagotrophy—for killing life.
 But this worked only on level-one (single-cellular) life; level-two multicellular blobs were far too big to engulf into a single cell.
-And so early animals evolved internal digestion as a strategy for eating level-two life.
-– Page 46
+And so early animals evolved internal digestion as a strategy for eating level-two life. – Page 46
 ___
 These features of neurons—all-or-nothing spikes, rate coding, adaptation, and chemical synapses with excitatory and inhibitory neurotransmitters—are universal across all animals, – Page 58